Canton of Geneva: Political geography: definition of today's cantonal borders

 Charles Pictet de Rochemont was tasked with the negotiations with the powers in Paris and later Vienna.
 In his initial plans presented to the Emperor Alexander I, he suggested a new canton extending from the summits of the Jura surrounding the city (Crêt de la Neige), all the way to mount Salève and les Voirons.
 This, therefore, included the Pays de Gex and all the lands in the Genevan basin.
 In part of these negotiations, it was even suggested to transfer the area of Porrentruy to France in exchange for the Pays de Gex.
 However, Louis XVIII was adamantly opposed to transferring catholic subjects to the "Protestant Rome", so France did not have to cede any territory to Geneva in the Peace of Paris in May 1814.
-Only after the return of Napoleon and the second Treaty of Paris Geneva could achieve limited territorial gains to link to the canton to Vaud and break the isolation of the enclaves in the Mandement.
+Only after the return of Napoleon and the second Treaty of Paris Geneva could achieve limited territorial gains to link the canton to Vaud and break the isolation of the enclaves in the Mandement.
 One town in particular, Ferney, continues to act today as a bottleneck in the connection to the rest of the country, as France was emotionally attached to the chosen home of Voltaire and refused to cede it.
 The negotiations with France were concluded by the Treaty of Paris of 1815, whereby the canton added the current municipalities of Versoix (which provided the geographical link with neighbouring Vaud), Collex-Bossy, Pregny-Chambésy, Vernier, Meyrin and Grand-Saconnex.

 In similar negotiations with the Kingdom of Sardinia, Charles Pictet de Rochemont pursued the acquisition of the lands adjoining Geneva and included the slopes of mount Salève.
 However, Turin opposed this demand as the area contained the important road linking Thonon-les-Bains and the Faucigny with Annecy.
 In the end, the diplomat managed to swap this demand, as well as a demand for a longer portion of the coastline of the lake, for a large gain in territory from Chancy to Geneva (what is now the Campagne), as well as lands around the mandement of Jussy.
 These negotiations were concluded by the Treaty of Turin of 1816 with Sardinia, from which the new canton gained the present municipalities of Laconnex, Soral, Perly-Certoux, Plan-les-Ouates, Bernex, Aire-la-Ville, Onex, Confignon, Lancy, Bardonnex, Troinex, Veyrier, Chêne-Thônex, Puplinge, Presinge, Choulex, Meinier, Collonge-Bellerive, Corsier, Hermance, Anières, and Carouge.

 In total, the canton added 159 square kilometres of territory, settled with over 16,000 inhabitants, mostly catholic and rural.
 At the time, the city and its possessions had 29,000 inhabitants.